CivicActions/agile-california/documentation/usds-checklist.md

 #### Actions
 1. Fully automated deployment script provisions Amazon Web Services (AWS) infrastructure, and Cloudflare DNS/CDN.
 Docker based container architecture runs on AWS infrastructure could be horizontally scaled with minimal effort.
-2. Deployments contain a full frontend or backend stack, so can be provisioned dynamically using AWS Cloudwatch rules.
+2. Yes
-3. Using AWS and Cloudflare APIs - there is no need for GUI configuration of these services, beyond getting an API key and connection details.
+3. Using AWS and Cloudflare APIs allow automatic provisioning.
-4. AWS region is configurable and instances are self contained (no master database needed).
+4. AWS region is configurable and instances are self contained (no master database needed), although we do not need this.
 5. AWS charges by the minute.
 6. Cloudfront is used as a content delivery network.
 7. AWS uses commodity hardware.